huaweicloud/terraform-provider-huaweicloud/docs/data-sources/kms_data_key.md

 ## Attributes Reference

-`id` is set to the date of the found data key.
-In addition, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

+* `id` - Specifies a data source ID in UUID format.
 * `plain_text` - The plaintext of a DEK is expressed in hexadecimal format, and two characters indicate one byte.
 * `cipher_text` - The ciphertext of a DEK is expressed in hexadecimal format, and two